 The deadline to apply for admission to the current semester is 3 weeks prior to the semester start date.
 The deadline to register for classes for the current semester is 2 weeks prior to semester start date.

 The University will admit qualified international students as degree seeking students.
 International students must submit the following documents to be considered for admission to the University:

 - A completed Financial Statement certifying the student’s ability to meet the cost of attendance each year the applicant is in the United States.

 - Official certified copies, in English, of certificates, diplomas, degrees, and course transcripts from secondary schools through the highest level of education achieved.

 - An official credential evaluation report from a credential evaluation service that is a member of the National Association of Credential Evaluation Services or from InCred through the NAIA.

-- International students whose native or original language is not English are required to submit official results of the Test of English as a Foreign Language assessments (minimum score requirements):TOEFL of 500 (PBT) or of 80 (iBT); ITEP of 4.5; or IELTS of 6.5 or DUOLINGO of 105.
+- International students whose native or original language is not English are required to submit official results using one of the following English as a Foreign Language assessments (minimum score requirements):TOEFL of 500 (PBT) or of 80 (iBT); ITEP of 4.5; or IELTS of 6.5 or DUOLINGO of 105.